-Cindy M. Anderson, Ph.D.
+Cynthia M. Anderson, Ph.D.
 (West Virginia University, 1999).
-Associate Professor of School Psychology, Director of the UO School Psychology Program.
-Background: Dr. Anderson is a graduate of the APA-accredited clinical child psychology program at West Virginia University.
-She joined the UO faculty in 2005, after working as a faculty member in the behavior analysis program at West Virginia.
-Current Activities: Dr. Anderson serves as Director of the School Psychology Program, and works closely with the research group at UO's Educational and Community Supports, where she is involved in projects focused on facilitating systems-change in schools so as to increase prosocial behavior, decrease discipline problems, and promote a positive school culture.
-Teaching Interests: Behavioral Assessment, Behavioral Consultation, Interventions for Child Behavior Disorders.
-Research Interests: Functional assessment and function-based support; primary, secondary, and tertiary interventions in schools; facilitating parent-school partnerships; school-based mental health.
-E-Mail: canders@uoregon.edu
+Professor of School Psychology, Department Head of Special Education and Clinical Sciences.
+Background: Dr. Anderson holds a PhD in Clinical Child Psychology and is a licensed psychologist in the state of Oregon.
+Prior to joining the UO faculty in 2005 she was a faculty member in the Behavior Analysis program at West Virginia University.
+Current Activities: Dr. Anderson serves as Department Head of Special Education and Clinical Sciences and works closely with the research group at UO's Educational and Community Supports, where she is involved in projects focused on facilitating systems-change in schools using a three-tiered model of prevention.
+Teaching Interests: Behavioral Assessment, Behavioral Consultation, Interventions for Child Behavior Disorders, Applied Behavior Analysis, Single-Subject Research Design.
+Research Interests: Functional assessment and function-based support: primary, secondary, and tertiary interventions in schools; research to practice E-Mail: canders@uoregon.edu

 Roland H. Good III, Ph.D.
 (Pennsylvania State University, 1985).
 Associate Professor of School Psychology.
 Background: Dr. Good is a graduate of an APA and NASPaccredited program in School Psychology and has 3 years experience as a school psychology practitioner.
 Dr. Good also has teaching certification and teaching experience in both general and special education.
 Current Activities: Dr. Good heads a research team investigating dynamic indicators of basic early literacy skills.
 He has been at the University of Oregon since 1988.
 He has served on the editorial boards for School Psychology Review, School Psychology Quarterly, and The Journal of Special Education.
 Teaching Interests: Tests and Measurement in Education, Statistics, Research Design, and Psychoeducational Assessment.
+Dr. Good received the College of Education's 2009 Distinguished Teaching Award.
 Research Interests: Dynamic indicators of basic early literacy skills, assessment of and interventions for academic learning problems, and assessment in cross-cultural context.
 E-Mail: rhgood@uoregon.edu